marctrem/usbarmory-wiki-fork/Frequently-Asked-Questions-(FAQ).md

 Like the Raspberry Pi, the USB armory has no battery to hold RTC state.
 In order to address this a valid time must be set at boot, this can either be done manually using 'date' command or by properly routing the USB armory to the Internet and letting a network time client (such as 'ntpclient' or 'tlsdate') to do its job.

 For USB armory-specific application development the recommendation is to implement automatic time/date provisioning from the application client in scenarios where Internet routing is not desired/implemented.

+#### How do I address locale related errors when installing packages on Debian images ?

+Install package 'locales' and then run 'dpkg-reconfigure locales'.